Skip to primary navigation Skip to content Skip to footer

 What To Wear After Summer

 The Hudson River was carved by glacier during the last Ice Age.
-Along Manhattan, salt water from the Atlantic Ocean mixes with fresh water from the Hudson Valley.
 The Ice Age is over and now humans paddle the path of the glacier.
 Warm blooded we are, we must take special precautions because cold water of any temperature can have a sudden effect on body and brain.
-Firstly, we use boats or boards that feel stable so as not to fall into the water.
-Even if you feel stable on a boat, always be prepared for unplanned capsizes.
-This precaution is called “dressing for submersion” in the boating community.
-Here’s what to wear in cool and cold water.
+Firstly, we use boats or boards that feel stable so as not to capsize.
+Even if you feel stable on a boat, always be prepared.
+This precaution is called “dressing for submersion.”

-Wear a Coast Guard approved lifejacket in any weather or water temperature.
-We do not recommend inflatable lifejackets unless the water feels warm.
-The foam in a traditional lifejacket keeps your head out of the water.
-At MKC, we provide lifejackets for you.
+Wear a Coast Guard approved life jacket in any weather or water temperature.
+We do not wear inflatable life jackets unless the water feels warm.
+The foam in a traditional life jacket keeps your head out of the water.
+We provide life jackets for you.
 If you want to use your own, order several models to find the right one.
-We prefer lifejackets with less foam around the shoulders and more around the chest to maximize shoulder mobility.
+We prefer life jackets with less foam around the shoulders and more around the chest to maximize shoulder mobility.
 There should be adjustable straps along the shoulders and chest and secure pockets that fit your essentials.

-Wear a wetsuit, jacket and boots for paddling through cool water.
-At MKC, we provide these 3 items for you.
+Wear a wet suit, jacket and boots for paddling through cool water.
+We provide these 3 items for you.
 Many paddlers bring their own.
 Don’t wear anything that contains cotton.
 Bring a change of warm cozy clothing for after.
 This is what you should wear:

 2. Borrow our waterproof paddle jackets.
 Underneath, wear your own rash guard or synthetic long sleeve shirt that’s warm when wet